HPSCTerrSys/TSMP/doc/content/introduction.md

 - Gitlab
   ([https://icg4geo.icg.kfa-juelich.de/ExternalRepos/tsmp-pdaf/tsmp](https://icg4geo.icg.kfa-juelich.de/ExternalRepos/tsmp-pdaf/tsmp))

-More information on the workflow around the remote repositories: [TSMP remote repositories](./misc/remotes.md)

 Useful information for users, including a wiki and exercises, can be found among the resources for the Fall School HPSC Terrestrial
 Systems: